You are here

 - Do you want to study with other people around you?
 In that case, you’re always welcome in our study rooms for group study.

-- VUB Study Guidance is also continually reachable during this period.
+- VUB Study Guidance is reachable from the 2nd of January.

 Study at your own pace